 Duration: 10 days

-Module 1: e-Learning - Individually arranged through Member Services once course booking confirmed.
+Module 1: e-Learning - Individually arranged through the training department once course booking confirmed.

 Module 2: Days 1-5 Classroom based 9.00am - 5.00pm

-Module 3: e-Learning - Individually arranged through Member Services.
+Module 3: e-Learning - Individually arranged through the training department.

-Module 4: Days 6, 7 and 8 - Field based.
-Individually arranged through Member Services once course booking confirmed.
+Module 4: Days 6, 7 and 8 - Field based teaching observation and practice.
+Individually arranged through the Training Department once course booking is confirmed.

 Module 5: Days 9 and 10 - Classroom based 9.00am - 5.00pm